-Nobody is perfect, and attorneys are no exception.
 Sometimes attorneys make mistakes that hurt the cases of their clients.
 When a mistake is so damaging that a client’s case is seriously damaged or completely lost, a legal malpractice claim may be the best (and only) remedy for the wronged client.
+If an incompetent lawyer damaged your case, contact our legal malpractice lawyer for help.

 At The Law Offices of John M. McCabe, P.A., in Cary, North Carolina, we understand both sides of these issues.
 As lawyers, we understand how difficult and complex practicing law can be.
 But as vigorous advocates for our clients, we understand a lawyer's vital responsibility to put our client's best interest first.

 Legal malpractice means that an attorney was negligent and, as a result, the client’s case was severely damaged.
-This could result from a conflict of interest, failing to act in a prudent and reasonable manner, or the attorneys’ behavior simply fell below the level of competence expected.
+This could result from a conflict of interest, failure to act prudently and reasonably, or the attorneys’ behavior falling below the level of competence expected.

 If you can prove that your lawyer did any of the following, then you might be able to sue for legal malpractice: